-Jay Bruce Baseball Cards: Rookie Cards Checklist and Buying Guide
+Jay Bruce Cards, Rookie Cards and Autographed Memorabilia Guide

-For those looking to add cheaper rookies of the slugger, both the Bowman Draft and Topps Update cards are an option.
+For those looking for a less expensive option, both the 2005 Bowman Draft and Topps Update cards are an option.
 Although it's an insert and not a true rookie card, collectors may want to consider tracking down a Draft Picks card that was included in Topps factory sets.
 Given that these sets are not widely opened or broken apart, it makes the card less common on the secondary market.

 Bruce signs somewhat regularly for trading card sets.
 Other popular autograph options include signed baseballs, photos and jerseys.

 Jay Bruce Rookie Cards

 Bruce is pictured with a waist-up shot of Bruce resting a bat on his shoulder, looking off into the distance with his best thinking-man face.
 Parallels include Gold, White (#/225), Printing Plates, Red (1/1).

 Like most Chrome cards, this chromium version is more desirable than the base Bowman Draft version.
 Even then, this card is affordable.
 More valuable are the Refractor versions, which come in several colors and rarities.